-Causes of sexual offences, The problem of prostitution, Domestic violence against women, and Sexual harassment of women at work places.
-Capital Punishment, Theories of punishments, Different forms of punishment, Deterrent effect of capital punishment, Justification of capital punishment, Should euthanasia be legalizing, Prison administration - Prison system in India, The Problem of Prison Discipline, Problem of criminality in prison, Bar Against hand cuffing, Prison Reforms, Custodial torture in Prison, Victimology.
+Penology: Importance and relevance in criminal justice administration, Punishment: Theories and their relevance, Different forms of punishment: Ancient and Modern, Contemporary crimes against Women: Causes of sexual offences, The problem of prostitution, Domestic violence against women, and Sexual harassment of women at work places.
+Capital Punishment, Theories of punishments, Different forms of punishment, Deterrent effect of capital punishment, Justification of capital punishment, Should euthanasia be legalizing, Prison administration - Prison system in India, The Problem of Prison Discipline, Problem of criminality in prison, Bar Against hand cuffing, Prison Reforms, Custodial torture in Prison, Victimologyand its scope.